-If you’re a parent of a teen who has just got his braces off, you may be wondering about a clear retainer for your child.
+If you’re a parent of a teen who has just got his braces off, you may be wondering about clear retainers for your child.
 Specifically you may have questions about clear retainers (Invisible Retainers or Essix retainers) vs wire retainers (Hawley Retainers).
 There are some pros and cons for each kind of retainer, such as cost, comfort, aesthetics, natural tooth contact, hygiene, and maintenance.
 Here is a break down of the pros and cons.

 Wire Retainer: Just like a clear retainer, a wire retainer through a dentist or orthodontist will cost between $150 – $300.
 A less expensive way is to have a wire retainer made by a business such as Custom Teeth Devices.